 From the top down we can see:

-Keyframe – For example, if we have set 3 keyframes this will additionally provide the information (1/3) indicating we are currently editing the first of a set of 3 keyframes.
-If (2/3) was shown, we would be editing the second keyframe of 3.
+Keyframe – For example, if we have set 3 keyframes this will additionally provide the information (1/3) indicating we are currently editing keyframe 1 of a set of 3 keyframes.
+If (2/3) was shown, we would be editing keyframe 2.
 Hovering over the two adjacent icons will turn them orange, and these icons represent the following actions:

 The four icons below these options are, from left to right: